AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Quick_Start_Define_a_Data_View.md

 }
 ```

-## Step 5: See the fields available to include in the data view
+## View fields available to include in the data view

 ### Action
 ```text